dchampion/shared-mutable-state/README.md

  -> Total time in milliseconds:       204
 </pre>

-#### Discussion
+#### Analysis
 The most obvious thing to note is the large number of intersections and collisions.
-Recall that the occurence of either indicates a violation of the invariant of the consecutive-number producer, which is that each call to its <code>next()</code> method produce a unique number; namely 1 greater than that produced by its last invocation.

-The sheer number of intersections and collisions indicates that this is a badly flawed state-transition strategy.
+Recall that even a single occurence of either condition violates the invariant of the consecutive-number producer, which is that each call to its <code>next()</code> method produce a unique number; namely 1 greater than that produced by its last invocation. <code>Unsynchronized</code> is a badly flawed state-transition strategy.

+The problem is that the contents of the <code>next()</code> method are not <i>atomic</i>.
+Absent atomicity, calls to <code>next()</code> from multiple threads can be interleaved, resulting in reads of state in one thread that have not yet been fully written in the other.

+One might wonder how it is that a state change confined to a single line of code&mdash;<code>current++</code>&mdash;can be interleaved; <i>it's one line of code, so it is by definition atomic, right?</i> This is actually not the case.
+At the assembly level (to which all programming language instructions ultimately reduce) <code>current++</code> requires three operations: 1) read the current value from its memory location into a processor register, 2) add 1 to it and 3) write the updated value back to the original memory location.
+If one thread yields to another after step 1 (but before step 3), and the other thread is allowed to execute <code>next()</code> in its entirety before yielding back, the first thread will read a value that has already been read.

 ### Volatile Strategy
 #### Implementation